ricardogpsf/adentis-challenge/README.md

-# Adentis Challenge
+# Adentis - Scala Exercise

-This is a challenge project for the Adentis company
+This is a project to study Scala.
-It was made using Scala and following the instructions passed by email

 ## 🚀 Instructions